gigety/gigety/README.md

 # 🐸 Gigety - An all for fun POC full stack sample application.

 Gigety is a project for self learning many technologies.
-It does have a [domain deployment](https://gigety.com), none the less, it stays in dev / experimental mode as it is for learning puposes only.
+It does have a [domain deployment](https://gigety.com).
+Dually Noting: Gigety stays in dev / experimental mode as it is for learning puposes only.

 The first milestone has been branched off to https://github.com/gigety/gigety/tree/gigety-non-reactive.